 Another factor is the type of vehicle you want.
 You can rent a small car outside the main tourist season for $35/day, SUVs and 4x4s can run in the $50-70.
 Want a hotel on wheels?
 RVs can run as cheap as $115 per day.

-Also one more thing worth bringing up while we’re at it: most all car rental companies do not allow you to take their vehicles on dirt roads or off road, period.
+Also one more thing worth bringing up while we’re at it: most car rental companies do not allow you to take their vehicles on dirt roads or off-road, period.
 But don’t worry, Alaska 4×4 Rentals is one of the only companies that will let you take their rigs on the countless dirt roads of Alaska.

 Middle of the Road ($700 or so): This will likely land you a decent and roomy SUV permitting you book ahead outside of tourist season.

-Budget ($100 or less): Those camping on their trip to Alaska can spend very little if you plan to prepare all your own meals and choose cheaper to prepare meals.
-On my recent trip I mentioned previously we spent about $80 on groceries for the week which yielded more than enough to pull us through the entire week.
+Budget ($100 or less): Those camping on their trip to Alaska can spend very little if they plan to prepare all their own meals and choose cheaper to prepare meals.
+On my recent trip, I mentioned previously we spent about $80 on groceries for the week which yielded more than enough to pull us through the entire week.

 Middle of the Road ($150-300): Grabbing fast food and meals from grocery store delis for the most part and splurging on a nice dinner.

 Splurge: ($500+): In this price range you can plan to eat out at good restaurants in cities and tourist areas.